lse-my472/lse-my472.github.io/index.md

 This is a *summative* assessment worth 50% of your final mark.
 It is due **8 November 2024 by 5pm**.
 You must submit your response as a knitted .html file via the Moodle page.

+Feedback on the Mid-term problem set will be returned as per the ASDS/SRM handbook.

-_Details to be posted later in the term._
+_More details to be made available later in the term._

 #### 6. Reading week